saipawan94/Python/README.md

 **is and is not Operators**
 These are used in logical expressions, it is stronger than "==".
+Use IS on Boolean and None types, better avoid using it with int, strings,...
 0 == 0.0 --> True
 0 is 0.0 --> false